arkchs/PricePulse/README.md

 # Price Pulse

 A price comaparison website that scrapes the data from major e-commerce platforms and present it to the User to let them decide the best Price to buy the item from.
+New feature added: Mark your whishlist products as favorite and see them  in the favorites tab.

 ## Description